priyanshu-matrix/priyanshu-matrix/README.md

-# Hi there! 👋 I'm [Priyanshu Kumar Pandey]
+# Hi there! 👋 I'm Priyanshu Kumar Pandey

 Welcome to my GitHub profile!
-I'm a developer with a diverse skill set in backend and frontend technologies.
+I'm a learning developer with a diverse skill set in backend and frontend technologies.
 I enjoy learning new things, building projects, and contributing to open-source communities.

 ### 🛠️ Languages & Technologies
 - **Languages**: